-AP Government (1693) See Social Studies section
+AP Government (1693)

-AP World History (1712) See Social Studies section
+AP World History (1712)

-AP Computer Science (7695) See Technology section
+AP Computer Science (7695)

+See Technology section

 Cayuga Community College Advantage Courses

 Students enrolled in CCC courses taught at AHS by AHS faculty receive dual credit (high school and college).
 CCC courses are taught at the college level.
 Students will find that many colleges will accept course credit given by CCC as transfer credit to their institution.
 Each college has their own rules regarding the transferability of credit.